by Jamie Miller PT, DPT, CKTP

 - Use smaller plates.
 When given a choice at a holiday event or at home, pick a small plate to avoid overeating.
 Occasionally it is okay to overindulge, but day in and day out, you will see the scale creep up and wonder why your diet is failing.

 - Last but not least and quite possibly most important: fit in some form of physical activity.
 Whether it’s a fast walk, going up/downstairs at home, or signing up for a holiday run with family and friends, it is important to keep moving!
 If you haven’t been, now is the time to GET YOUR MOVE BACK.
-Exercise will allow you to burn those extra calories which has been proven to improve mental health & wellness.
+Exercise will allow you to burn those extra calories which have been proven to improve mental health & wellness.
 This is especially important during the hustle and bustle of the holiday season.
 Research shows you only need to exercise 30-60 minutes, 3-5 times per week to experience these effects of exercise.
 I have found it incredibly helpful to “challenge” my friends, family, and co-workers to exercise.
 This keeps me accountable for my personal health/wellness.
 It also allows you and your loved ones to become healthier!

 Change your MINDSET: